 We applied the guidance in SAB 118 when accounting for the enactment-date effects of the Tax Act in 2017 and throughout 2018.
 At December 31, 2017, we had not completed our accounting for all of the enactment-date income tax effects of the Tax Act under ASC 740, Income Taxes, for the following aspects: re-measurement of deferred tax assets and liabilities, one-time transition tax and tax on global intangible low-taxed income.
-At December 31, 2018, we have now completed our accounting for all of the enactment-date income tax effects of the Tax Act.
-As mentioned above and further discussed below, during 2018, no adjustments were required to the provisional amounts recorded at December 31, 2017.
-For the provisional amounts recorded during 2018, adjustments were made in the fourth quarter of 2018 for §163(j) interest limitation and foreign tax credit provisions as a result of clarifying guidance included in the issuance of Proposed Regulations.
-There were no material adjustments to other provisions in which provisional amounts were estimated during 2018.
+At December 31, 2018, we completed our accounting for all of the enactment-date income tax effects of the Tax Act.
+During 2018, no adjustments were required to the provisional amounts recorded at December 31, 2017.
+For provisional amounts recorded during 2018, adjustments were made in the fourth quarter of 2018 as a result of notices and regulations issued and proposed by the U.S. Department of the Treasury and the Internal Revenue Service ("Proposed Regulations") that were issued in the quarter for the §163(j) interest limitation provisions and the foreign tax credits provisions.